Swanage Railway: Water Tower Project

 Swanage Railway recovered a stone based LSWR water tower from Salisbury, and is currently relocating the tower to the South East side of Northbrook Road Bridge.
 It will also install a Spring Water Extraction System which will save money in the longer term because it is currently dependent on treated water from the mains which causes damage to the steam locomotive boilers.

+Listed status

+In September 2025 the Swanage loco shed, turntable pit and retaining wall, and the Northbrook Road overbridge were two of seven railway-associated buildings which were grade II listed in the week of the bicentenary of the Stockton and Darlington Railway.